Restaurants

 The Journey of Nobu Matsuhisa

 Nobu’s culinary journey began in Saitama, Japan, where he was born in 1949.
 His passion for cooking was ignited at a young age, influenced by his mother’s homemade meals.
 After completing high school, Nobu moved to Tokyo to train as a sushi chef.
 His career took a pivotal turn when he accepted a job offer in Lima, Peru.
-It was here that he began to experiment with local ingredients, merging them with traditional Japanese methods, laying the groundwork for what would become his signature style.
+It was here that he began to experiment with local ingredients, merging them with traditional Japanese methods, laying the groundwork for what would become his signature style and earn him a place as “The Man Who Made Us Love Sushi,” Nobu.

 Nobu’s adventurous spirit and dedication to innovation led him to open his first restaurant, Matsuhisa, in Beverly Hills in 1987.
 The restaurant quickly gained a following among celebrities and food enthusiasts, establishing Nobu as a trailblazer in the culinary world.
 “Nobu’s cuisine is an art form, a perfect blend of simplicity and complexity,” remarks Robert De Niro, a long-time friend and business partner.